Paramodular Abelian Varieties of Odd Conductor: Preliminaries

-\proof Since $A$ is $\Q$-simple, $D=\End^{0}_\Q\!A$ is a division algebra with center $K$.
-Let $\dim_{K} D=m^2$ and $[K:\Q]=r.$ The conductor formula, applied to the $\ell$-adic representation as in \cite{Ser3}, with $\ell$ sufficiently large, shows that the exponents in the conductor must be multiples of $mr$ and of $d$.
-If $\End_{\Q}A$ contained $\go$ properly, then the conductor would be a higher power than the $d^{\rm th}.$ Similarly, if $A$ is not semistable at $p,$ the conductor exponent at $p$ is at least $2 d$ according to \cite[\S 4]{Gro}.
-This proves (ii).
+\proof Since $A$ is $\Q$-simple, $D = \End_\Q^0\!A$ is a division algebra with center a CM field $K$.
+Let $\dim_{K} D=m^2$ and $[K\!:\!\Q]=r,$ so that a maximal commutative subfield of $D$ has degree $mr$ over $\Q$.
+The conductor formula, applied to the $\ell$-adic representation as in \cite{Ser3}, with $\ell$ sufficiently large, shows that the exponents in the conductor must be multiples of $mr$ and of $d$.
+Because $\go$ is a maximal order, were $\End_{\Q}A$ to contain $\go$ properly, the conductor exponent would be a multiple of $d.$ Similarly, if $A$ is not semistable at $p,$ the conductor exponent of $A$ at $p$ is at least $2 d$ by \cite[\S 4]{Gro}.
+This proves (i).

-As to (i), semistability implies that all endomorphisms are defined over $\Q$ by \cite{Rib1}.
-Since the invariant differentials form a $D$-module, $g$ is a multiple of $r m^2.$ So $m=1$ and $K$ is either $\Q$ or of degree $g.$ In the latter case, $K$ is totally real and $A$ has RM.
-The first assertion is clear when $g$ is odd.
-As to $g=2,$ \cite{Shi} shows that a surface with $\End A$ an order in a {\em complex} quadratic number field is a product of two elliptic curves with CM by that order and so $A$ is not semistable.
-Hence $A$ is a simple factor of $J_0(N_A^{1/g})^{new}$, by work of Khare and Wintenberger \cite{KhW}.
+For (ii), semistability implies $\End^0\!A=\End_\Q^0\!A$ by \cite{Rib1}.
+Since the invariant differentials form a $D$-module, $g$ is a multiple of $r m^2,$ so $D=K$.
+If $K$ is not $\Q$, then $[K\!:\!\Q]=g$.
+When $g$ is odd, $K$ is totally real and $A$ has RM.
+The same holds when $g=2$ because Shimura \cite{Shi} showed that for a surface, $\End A$ cannot be an order in a {\em complex} quadratic number field.
+Finally, $A$ is a simple factor of $J_0(N)^{new}$, with $N_A = N^g$, by \cite{KhW}.